 VHF is working to increase students’ awareness and knowledge of local heritage places and history by providing learning opportunities inside and outside the classroom.
-We hope to encourage students and teachers to engage with Vancouver’s diverse heritage places, and contribute to meaningful discussions around their histories and future legacies.
-In gaining understanding and appreciation of the many people, places and events that have shaped the city, VHF hopes students and educators will also become active participants in the creation, archiving and sharing of knowledge around heritage places in Vancouver.
+Our goal is to encourage students and teachers to engage with Vancouver’s diverse heritage places, and contribute to meaningful discussions around their histories and future legacies.
+In gaining understanding and appreciation of the many people, places and events that have shaped the city, VHF is inspiring students and educators to become active participants in the creation, archiving and sharing of knowledge around heritage places in Vancouver.

 VHF Heritage Study Guide 2019

 We have launched a first version of VHF’s Heritage Study Guide for Vancouver Schools!
-Please refer to the guide here VHF Heritage Study Guide 2019
+Please refer to the guide here (downloadable pdf): VHF Heritage Study Guide 2019

 Components of the guide include:

 - Curriculum connections for BC Social Studies grade 3,4,5 and 8,9,10

 - Resources for Heritage Places: VHF, Local Indigenous and Other resources